AffiliateBeginnersGuide.com

 accept cookies) If spyware is installed on that computer, cookie can

-be overwritten with other ID, giving commission to the other
+be overwritten with an other ID, giving commission to the other

 affiliate using that spyware.